hlfshell/pokemon-go-slackbot/README.md

 # pokemon-go-slackbot
-Pokemon Go slack bot that announces nearby pokemon to channel(s).
+Pokemon-Go-SlackBot is a bot that announces nearby pokemon to channel(s).
 Pair this bot with a Slack token, a login for Pokemon Trainer's Club, and a latitude/longitude position to have a helpful Pokemon announcement in any channels you want.

 *Warning: Since api usage is a bannable offense, don't be surprised if the account is banned after awhile.
 I suggest using a fake throw away Pokemon Trainer's Club account.*